 A few years ago someone asked me what I was going to dress up as for Halloween (we were going to a Halloween party so it made sense that I’d need a costume).
 I said “I don’t know.
 I seem to always be sewing the Halloween costumes, not wearing them”!

 Table of Contents

 That thought stuck with me and last year when our family made plans to attend the Mickeys’ Not So Scary Halloween Party at Disney World, I thought it might be the perfect time to dress up in “character” so to speak.

 Simple Cinderella Halloween Costume Ideas:

-It was my daughter that suggested that I go as the Sewing Mouse from Cinderella (I think her name is Perdita).
-She wanted to dress up as Cinderella, and we like to plan matching family costumes, so it was not an entirely guileless suggestion on her part.
+My daughter suggested that I go as the Sewing Mouse from Cinderella (I think her name is Perdita).
+She wanted to dress up like Cinderella, and we like to plan matching family costumes, so it was not an entirely guileless suggestion on her part.

 Simple Cinderella Costume Details:

-Today I’m going to share with you the details of mine and my daughter’s semi-homemade Cinderella Halloween Costumes.
+Today I’m going to share with you the details of my and my daughter’s semi-homemade DIY Cinderella Halloween Costumes.
 Nothing in our costumes takes very long to make or throw together and you might even have some of the items in your closet right now.

 My daughter’s costume goes with the teenager “don’t look like you tried too hard manta”.